Skip to content

 By Ray Hanania

 When the United States government called on me during my sophomore year in college to fight in Vietnam, I didn’t wait until they drafted me.
-There was as chance they wouldn’t, but my number was around 65.
+There was a chance they wouldn’t, but my Draft number was around 65.
 So I went and enlisted for four years in the U.S. Air Force, ready to serve in any manner they felt best.

 When the country needs blood, I’m there.
 When the country needs support.
 I’m there.
 I vote.
-I raised my children to respect the U.S. Government, even if at times I disagree strongly with the misguided U.S. Foreign Policy in the Middle East.
+Like my father, I raised my children to respect the U.S. Government, even if at times I disagree strongly with the misguided U.S. Foreign Policy in the Middle East.
 Yet, I speak out against extremism, racism and hatred.

 Once again, American Arabs, who have given so much to support this country, are being excluded again.
 And it’s hard not to think that maybe, just maybe, it is intentional.
 The irony is that it seems that Chicago Mayor Rahm Emanuel doesn’t care.
-The issue can’t be that Mayor Emanuel is Jewish or that he is the son of a man who was a member of an organization that had been declared a terrorist group , the Irgun, in Palestine in the 1940s.
+The issue can’t be that Mayor Emanuel is Jewish or that he is the son of a man who was a member of an organization that had been declared a terrorist group, the Irgun, in Palestine in the 1940s.
 My wife and son are Jewish.
-Supposedly, Mayor Emanuel knows a few Arabs, doesn’t he?
-And he stood by President Clinton when Clinton pushed hard — some believe not hard enough — to get Israel to compromise with the Palestinians to sign a final peace accord.

 That would be so undignified that a Mayor of a city of more than 3 million people has a thin-skin and can’t seem to overcome his personal fears and angers.
 American Arabs have reached out to Mayor Emanuel repeatedly.
 Our American Arab newspaper endorsed him for election in 2011, believing that he just might be the person to expand on the programs that his predecessor Mayor Richard M. Daley nurtured that helped American Arabs in the 22 years before.
 Everyone was shocked when he cancelled several American Arab events and didn’t help save the annual Arab Festival.
 It’s not like Chicago is drowning in commemorations for our long history in the city, since long before the 1893 World Columbia Exposition.
 We have nothing, one half block named in honor of an American Arab.
 Compared to every other ethnic group, we have literally nothing.